Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 If you’re going to work with me, you’re going to sprint.
 Period.

 Wrong.
-A combination of both is far superior than either alone.
+A combination of both is far superior to either alone.
 Again, GPP vs. SPP.

 Hockey athletes should be sprinting in the offseason to improve their speed, conditioning, and agility on the ice for three main reasons: